 - Application Requirements: Application, Minimum High School Course Requirements, High School Transcripts, SAT or ACT Test Scores

-The emergency management degree offered by National University helps to teach students a variety of different policies and management scenarios ranging from airport security to border control, to crisis response planning.
+The degree offered by National University helps to teach students a variety of different policies and management scenarios ranging from airport security to border control, to crisis response planning.
 Many students will enter straight into management positions upon graduation making this a lucrative and rewarding career path.
 They also have an M.S. in Homeland Security and Emergency Management.